 The blessing of the Easter baskets

-Święconka (sh-vee-en-soon-kah) is a long-lasting and beloved Polish tradition.
+Święconka (sh-vee-en-soon-kah) is a long-lasting and beloved Eastern European tradition.
 Baskets containing a sample of typical Easter foods are brought to the church to be blessed on Holy Saturday.
 Each basket is traditionally lined with a white linen or lace napkin and decorated with sprigs of boxwood (bukszpan - the Easter evergreen).
-Eastern European people take special pride in preparing a decorative and tasteful basket with crisp linens, often embroidered for the occasion, with ribbons woven through the handle.
+Polish people take special pride in preparing a decorative and tasteful basket with crisp linens, often embroidered for the occasion, with ribbons woven through the handle.

 - Butter : This is often shaped into a lamb

 (Baranek Wielkanocny), reminding us of the goodness of